odin-lang/odin-lang.org/content/docs/faq.md

 ## General

 ### What is the history of the project?
 The project started one evening in late July 2016 when Ginger Bill was annoyed with programming in C++.
-During this annoyance, Bill was also a little drunk.
 The language began as a Pascal clone (with `begin` and `end` and more) but changed quite quickly to become something else.

 Bill originally tried to create a preprocessor for C to augment and add new capabilities to the language however, found this endeavour a dead-end.
-That drunk evening was the point at which Bill decided to create an entirely new language from scratch than trying to augment C.
+That evening was the point at which Bill decided to create an entirely new language from scratch than trying to augment C.

 ### What have been the major influences in the language's design?
 The language borrows heavily from (in order of philosophy and impact): Pascal, C, Go, Oberon.